spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 7. Review the settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 <InfoBox>
 New worker pools may be added if it is desired to customize certain worker nodes to run specialized workloads.
-As an example, the default worker pool may be configured with the <i>m3.large</i> instance types for general-purpose workloads, and another worker pool with instance type <i>g2.2xlarge</i> can be configured to run GPU workloads.
+For example, the default worker pool may be configured with the <i>m3.large</i> instance types for general-purpose workloads, and another worker pool with instance type <i>g2.2xlarge</i> can be configured to run GPU workloads.
 </InfoBox>

 # EKS Cluster Secrets Encryption

-Palette encourages using AWS Key Management Service (KMS) to provide envelope encryption of Kubernetes secrets stored in Amazon Elastic Kubernetes Service (EKS) clusters.
+Palette encourages using a Key Management Service (KMS) to provide envelope encryption of Kubernetes secrets stored in Amazon Elastic Kubernetes Service (EKS) clusters.
 This encryption is a defense-in-depth security strategy to protect the sensitive data such as passwords, docker registry credentials, and TLS keys stored as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

 ## Prerequisites:
 * KMS key created in the AWS console.